josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/👾_Breakpoints_And_Glitches/🕳_audit_glitchpoints_in_racialised_gendered_cases.md

 ---

 ## 🏮 Footer
-*Audit Glitchpoints in Racialised Gendered Cases* is a living node of the Polaris Protocol.
+*🕳 Audit Glitchpoints in Racialised Gendered Cases* is a living node of the Polaris Protocol.
 It maps the structural failures that allow malicious reporting to slip through institutional cracks — and explains why racialised women are hit hardest.

 > 📡 Cross-references: